cam-carter/dotfiles/README.md

 This repo contains my dotfile configurations.
 It also contains a deployment script to install Vim, zsh, and tmux, if you do not have them already.
 The included software and there configuration files are meant to be a lightweight toolkit usable on any UNIX-based machine.

+If you like these dotfiles so much so that you fork the repo for yourself, go right ahead!
+Feel free to let me know of any fun and interesting functions you come up with.

 ## Installation
 To install and deploy, copy and paste the following commands into your terminal:
 ```